renspoesse/uva-study-progress/README.md

 - `http://localhost:8889`, phpMyAdmin

 `docker-compose down` will stop the services.
 Next time, you'll only have to run `docker-compose up` again to start developing.

+## Deploy to production

+1. Check out a copy of the repository.
+2. Build the browser bundle: `npm run prod`.
+3. Build the Docker images: `composer run docker-build`.
+4. Deploy the production stack: `docker stack deploy --compose-file docker-stack.yml uva-study-progress`.
+5. If necessary, run migrate and seed scripts on an `fpm` container.

 ## Roles